cs3org/reva/README.md

 ## Versioning

-There are currently two major versions in active development.

-### 1.x versions

-The ``master`` branch is the stable development branch.
-Releases from master are tagged as 1.x.x versions following [semver](https://semver.org/).
+The `master` branch is the stable development branch.
+All versions are tagged from it except for the `2.x` series: such versions were tagged out of a different branch codenamed `edge`, which now lives in external forks.
-Use this version for standalone deployment.

-### 2.x versions

-The ``edge`` branch is used as a dependency for ownCloud's OCIS product and differs from 1.X versions.
-Please do not use 2.X for standalone deployments and always use them as part of the OCIS product.

 ## Docker images